WGUNDERWOOD/wgunderwood.github.io/_posts/2020-07-01-waiting-time-paradox.markdown

 Sometimes it feels like trains are always late.
-You know they arrive roughly every ten minutes, so why do you so often have to wait for fifteen or twenty?
+You know they arrive roughly every ten minutes, so why do you so often have to wait for fifteen or twenty minutes?
 Is this just bad luck,
 or is it probability theory?

-In fact this is possibly an example of a well-known phenomenon, known as the waiting time paradox.
+In fact this is an example of a well-known phenomenon called the
+*waiting time paradox*.
 In this post,
-the waiting time paradox and the related inspection paradox are presented, and perhaps you can find examples of other circumstances under which they might be relevant.
+the waiting time paradox and the related *inspection paradox* are presented, and perhaps after reading you can think of some other circumstances under which these paradoxes might occur.

 ## The Waiting Time Paradox